FiguraMC/Figura/CONTRIBUTING.md

 5. You may merge the Pull Request in once you have the sign-off of another developer, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

 ## Translation Contribution Process
-Note - Translations are not located in this repository but in [FiguraMC/Assets](https://github.com/FiguraMC/Assets/)
 1. You must be fluent and/or knowledgeable in the language you are translating to.

-2. Please use our Localization solution located [here](https://localization.figuramc.org).
+2. We use [Weblate](https://weblate.org) to manage our translations vist our project [here](https://hosted.weblate.org/projects/figuramc/).
 This makes it much eaiser for other contributors to view the progress on a specific language.

 ## Art Contribution Process
 Note - Emojis are located in [FiguraMC/Assets](https://github.com/FiguraMC/Assets/)